If you've been thinking of welcoming a Shiba Inu into your home - welcome to the club!

 Morally ugly, because it was forced into this world for profit while causing suffering to their adult parents.

-Intellectually ugly, because it was "purchased" by owners who did not do proper research and instead put their needs and desires ("OH, I must get a Shiba Inu now♥♥!!") - above the health of sentient living beings.
+Intellectually ugly, because it was "purchased" by owners who didn't do proper research and instead put their needs and desires ("OH, I must get a Shiba Inu now♥♥!!") - above the health of sentient living beings.

 Don't be that type of owner.
 If you can't afford or wait to get an ethically bred Shiba Inu puppy - adopt.

-If you find this advice harsh - it's meant to be as puppy mills and backyard breeders is a harsh reality that will only get worse without awareness.
+If you find this advice harsh - good - it's meant to be as puppy mills and backyard breeders is a harsh reality that will only get worse without awareness.

 # 2 - Wrong Reasons For Wanting a Shiba Inu

-All of us have been guilty at choosing something just because it's so pretty or soooo cute.
+All of us have been guilty at getting something just because it's so pretty or soooo cute.

 As Shiba Inus rise in popularity, more and more potential new dog owners are drawn to the breed due their looks and "curb appeal".

 However Shiba Inus are simply not cute faces.

 They're a unique breed of dog that requires an owner to thoroughly understand their personality, traits, and needs.